48 hours on… a Scottish Adventure

 You’re in some of Scotland’s most beautiful landscapes in Perthshire, so experience its loveliness combined with a heart-thumping activity and spend the morning white-water rafting on Scotland’s longest river, the Tay, half an hour from Perth.
 These are great waters for beginners – as there are ample stretches of quiet water to practice paddling techniques – as well as for veteran white-water rafters, as the river is home to plenty of white-knuckle rapids too!
 Another wonderful way to experience the gorgeous scenery of Perthshire is via canyoning, an awesome activity of descending into gorges and being lowered by rope over spectacular waterfalls.

 13:00 REBOOT WITH A PICNIC LUNCH

-Pick up a picnic lunch after your morning activity from one of the farm shops dotted on your next journey, which takes you down to Balloch next to Loch Lomond (around a one-and-a-half hour drive).
+Pick up a picnic lunch after your morning activity from one of the farm shops dotted on your next journey, which takes you down to Balloch next to Loch Lomond (around 1.5 hours’ drive).

 15:00 CATCH A BIRD’S EYE VIEW

 One of the most enjoyable ways to experience the Loch Lomond and Trossachs National Park is from the air!
 Arrive at Balloch on the shores of the loch for the Loch Lomond Treezone courses.
 Conquer its 11 tree-top obstacles and finish the course with a real buzz, zooming down a 19-metre zipline; if you’re feeling particularly energetic, have a go at the Loch Lomond Buzzard, with 17 obstacles to tackle and the chance to whizz down a 65-metre zipline!

 17:00 HEAD TO THE BRIGHT LIGHTS OF THE CITY

 Time to travel on to Glasgow, which is an hour’s drive from Balloch, a brilliant city for the young and the young at heart.